Decision Taking as a Service: Introduction

 Decision making (DM) can be split in two parts: decision preparation (DP) and decision taking.
 In symbols: ``DM = DP + DT''.
 Because DT is usually connected with leading roles and a unit will not function without leaders, it is implausible that DT is outsourced together with the sources (leaders) responsible for it.

 Some authors (e.g. see \cite{WhiteleyWood2000}) read decision taking as the reception of a decision outcome in the role of staff responsible for realizing the goals of the decision taker.
-Although this is an acceptable interpretation of decision taking I will deviate from it.
-I will not have a special term for the action or process of taking notice and subsequent comprehension of a decision outcome.
+Although this is a coherent interpretation of decision taking I will deviate from it.
+I will not use or propose a special term for the action or process of taking notice and subsequent comprehension of a decision outcome.
 Other authors, e.g. in \cite{SheardKakabadse2007} use decision taking as an equivalent of decision making, a use of the terminology that I am not following either.

 In \cite{AtkinsonGoodman2008} decision making and decision taking are distinguished in a way that comes close to the interpretation of \cite{Bergstra2011d} by accepting the real time character and the situational dependency of decision taking, in contrast with decision making, but without assuming the convention that a decision is an action.
 Below I will make use of so-called outtasking of decision taking.
 Admittedly this is an uncommon phrase; it is related to delegation of decisions as found in \cite{SengulGD2012} and in \cite{Errington1986}.